Proxy

 1 | let` proxy `=` `new` `Proxy``(`target`,` handler`) |

-, if there’s a corresponding trap in handler
+For operations on proxy, if there’s a corresponding trap in handler, then it runs

 Below is the demonstration